Based on Sentencing Council Guidelines

 The conviction also appears on your criminal record.
 For standard offences, it becomes spent after 5 years (or 12 months if only a fine was imposed without disqualification).

-Specialist drink driving solicitors achieve significantly better outcomes than unrepresented defendants.
-Expertise in drink driving law, sentencing guidelines, and court procedure ensures the most lenient sentence available for your circumstances.
+If you have been convicted of drink driving, specialist offence solicitors achieve shorter bans and lower penalties than unrepresented defendants.
+Expertise in motoring law and the sentencing guidelines ensures the most lenient sentence available for your circumstances.

-Every aspect of the prosecution evidence is analysed to identify defences and procedural weaknesses.
-Breathalyser calibration records, blood test procedures, custody records, and officer training documentation must all comply with strict requirements.
+Every aspect of prosecution evidence is analysed for weaknesses.
+Breathalyser calibration records, blood test procedures, custody records, and officer training documentation must comply with strict road traffic requirements.
+A drink driving offence conviction can be challenged where procedure has not been followed.

 Evidence Analysis